binipringle/contracts/_texts/1-section1.md

 ---
 layout: narrative
-title: More expansive notes from class
+title: Notes
 author:
 editor: Sabina Pringle
 source: Handout from class
 toc:
-- What promises should the law enforce? (problem posted on TWEN)
+- January 20, 2021

 ---

+## January 20, 2021

-# What promises should the law enforce? (problem posted on TWEN)
+What promises should the law enforce? (problem posted on TWEN)

 1. **From Kirksy v.
 Kirksy** Anne is a widow raising several children.
 She and her children lived on a homesteading claim on public land.
 Anne received a letter from her brother-in-law that stated: “Dear sister Anne—I felt terrible upon learning of brother Henry’s death.
 I do not know if you have a preference on the place you are living on, but if you do, I would advise you to sell the land.
 If you come down to see me, I will let you have a place to raise your family, and I have more open land than I can tend; on account of your situation, and that of your family, I feel I want you and the children to do well.
 Your brother-in-law, Henry.”
 Within a month or two of receiving this letter, Anne abandoned her homestead, moved into a house provided by Henry and began to farm his land.
 At first he put her and her family in a comfortable house and gave her land to cultivate, but at the end of two years, he notified her to move, and put her in a shack in the woods.
 He later asked her to move from that as well.
 If Anne sues Henry, should she be able to enforce his “promise” to give her a place to live with her children?
 Why or why not?